Contributing to JetBrains MPS Project

 Rebuild from the model's or module's context menu.

 Tips for developers

 Adding productivity guide tips

-When adding a new productivity guide tip, either for MPS itself or for a standalone MPS-based IDE, please follow the following guidelines:
+When adding a new productivity guide tip, either for MPS itself or for a standalone MPS-based IDE, please follow these guidelines:

-Add a call to FeatureUsageTracker.getInstance().triggerFeatureUsed("my.key"); into the apropriate action to indicate use of the feature to the productivity guide, where my.key is an identifier for the productivity tip that you create or re-use.
+Add a call to FeatureUsageTracker.getInstance().triggerFeatureUsed("my.key"); into an appropriate action to indicate that the feature is used in the productivity guide (where my.key is the identifier for the productivity tip that you’re creating or reusing).

 Add a display name to the key in